 As Christians on Easter Sunday we remember the resurrection of Jesus Christ, from the dead.
 He offers new life to all who seek Him see Important Stuff.
 That, most certainly, is worthy of a celebration.

-Spring as a season heralds the beginning of new life, see Spring has sprung.
+Spring as a season heralds the beginning of new life.

 Do you celebrate Easter?